anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter04.md

 [Kubernetes End-to-end tests](https://kubernetes.io/blog/2019/03/22/kubernetes-end-to-end-testing-for-everyone/) and allows verifying Kubernetes Conformance (see
 [k8s-conformance](https://build.opnfv.org/ci/job/functest-kubernetes-opnfv-functest-kubernetes-smoke-iruya-k8s_conformance-run/206/console)).

-Dovetail (OVP) mostly leverages on Functest but only runs a small part of Functest (~15% of all functional tests, no benchmarking tests, no VNF deployment and testing).
+Dovetail (OVP) mostly leverages Functest but only runs a small part of Functest (~15% of all functional tests, no benchmarking tests, no VNF deployment and testing).
 It's worth mentioning that Functest is patched to [disable API verification](https://github.com/opnfv/dovetail/tree/master/etc/patches/functest/disable-api-validation) which has differed from OpenStack rules for